Agrium (AGU) Q3 2017 Results - Earnings Call Transcript

 Henry Deans - Agrium, Inc.

 (36:38).
 Thanks, Chuck.
 Thanks for the question, Jacob.
-So, Redwater, if you remember, has been flagging (36:43) since about 2014 that we had quite a lot of end-of-life issues in Redwater where we had to replace a big gas turbine that we had and some other furnaces and do some reconfiguration in the furnaces at the ammonia plant.
+So, Redwater, if you remember, we've been flagging since about 2014 that we had quite a lot of end-of-life issues in Redwater where we had to replace a big gas turbine that we had and some other furnaces and do some reconfiguration in the furnaces at the ammonia plant.
 And on top of that, there were some offsite boilers that had to be replaced as well.

 So, what we decided to do at that time was actually break it into two chunks.
 So, do some of the turnarounds work in 2017 and then do another piece of the turnaround work in 2017.
 If we hadn't – 2019, sorry.
 If we hadn't done that, then we would probably be talking about an outage of between five and six months in 2019.
-So we thought we'd derisk it by doing some of it now and some of it later on, which we thought was a good strategy, particularly at the bottom of the cycle (37:33) conditions for nitrogen.
+So we thought we'd derisk it by doing some of it now and some of it later on, which we thought was a good strategy, particularly at the bottom-of-the-cycle conditions for nitrogen.
 We thought it was a good time to actually take the outage in 2017.

 The other plants, Joffre, as you know, is the back end of an ammonia plant, we rely on our nitrogen and our hydrogen for suppliers and those suppliers were taking outages anyway.
 So it didn't seem appropriate for us not to take the outages at the same time to do the maintenance work.
 Carseland, as Chuck alluded to, we did the turnaround in Carseland because we had statutory inspections that we have to do.
 We had an LP loop that required replacing and also we wanted to go into this four-year turnaround cycle.
 So, in the future we wouldn't have as many plants down at the same time.
 And that four-year turnaround cycle meant that we implemented lots of stuff that will help our reliability on that site such as risk-based inspections and other appropriate stuff to help us become even more reliable on the site.